 If you just let it keep piling up in the bank, your money stays safe and is available to you if you need it – but at today’s interest rates, it won’t earn much.
 As the balance keeps climbing higher and the interest payments stay pitifully small, you’re likely to wonder whether you’d be better off moving your funds to some other sort of investment – but if so, what?

 The answer depends partly on what you’re saving your money for.
-When you’re saving for retirement, stocks (or a mix of stocks and other investments) are your best bet because they offer the best returns over the long run.
-However, for short-term savings, such as your emergency fund or personal savings, you need an account that keeps your money safe until you need it – while also bringing in a little interest to add to it.
+When you’re saving for retirement, stocks (or a mix of stocks and other investments), purchased through a platform like M1 Finance, are your best bet because they offer the best returns over the long run.
+However, for short-term savings, such as your emergency fund or personal savings, you need an account like UFB Direct that keeps your money safe until you need it – while also bringing in a little interest to add to it.

 What to Look For